Prosecutors look into spate of horse deaths at Santa Anita

 - Late-winter storm hits Midwest after paralyzing Colorado VIEW

-Kathy Guillermo, senior vice president for People for the Ethical Treatment of Animals, says the district attorney’s office is doing the right thing.
-PETA had requested an investigation March 1 and protested outside the district attorney’s office Thursday.
+People for the Ethical Treatment of Animals has been calling on the district attorney’s office to investigate since March 1 and protested outside the prosecutors’ office following Thursday’s death.

+PETA said in a statement that it began campaigning against cruelty in horse racing in 2008, when a horse broke both front legs after crossing the finish line at the Kentucky Derby.

+“Eleven years of broken bones and thousands upon thousands of thoroughbred deaths have finally resulted in a criminal investigation into trainers,” Kathy Guillermo, PETA’s senior vice president, said in a statement.
+“The DA’s office is doing the right thing.”